johnduality/practice-logs/README.md

   `.gitignore`.
 What ships is the labelled dataset (`logs.json`) — short quotations plus machine-generated summaries and tags, offered as commentary and indexing — and the page that renders it, rather than wholesale copies of the original posts.
-- Every record links back to its original public thread, rather than a copy.

 If you are an author and would like your log removed or amended, please open an issue.

 ## Labelling schema